mstrials/Nebula/README.md

 Welcome to the trial task for Marketing Sweet.
 You will build a demo app that has a home page with an about us and blogs page.
 At the bottom there will be a contact button that displays a popup with a contact form and a buy now button that links to the /buy page.
 On this page you will connect Stripe and make successful test transactions.

+The tech stack is Next.js 14, Tailwind CSS, and Stripe.

 ## Naming Conventions

 Please adhere to the following naming conventions: